RossMeikleham/PlutoBoy/README.md

 #Still to implement:

-- Saving SRAM to and loading SRAM from file for games that support it.

-- Support for all other MBC ROM chips.
+- Support for Real Time Clock for MBC3, rumble for MBC5, and basic support for other MBC ROM chips.

-- Correct Sprite priorities when overlapping occurs as well as limiting 10 sprites to a line.

 - Serial data transfer handling.